-The provision of progressive realisation has complicated and frustrated efforts to monitor countries' fulfilment of their economic and social rights obligations, since, as Human Rights measurement scholar Chapman notes:
+The progressive realisation provision of the ICESCR has complicated and frustrated efforts to monitor countries' fulfilment of their economic and social rights obligations, since, as Human Rights measurement scholar Chapman notes:

 "it necessitates the development of a multiplicity of performance standards for each right in relationship to the varied... contexts of specific countries".